afellowcorn/sps_framework/docs/writing/index.md

 ![Screenshot 2024-04-17 111107](https://github.com/CL0WNTH0UGHTS/Summoners-Clownthoughts-Death-Events/assets/124001594/16a82903-a1a6-48eb-ac5c-3adae8d665f8)

-The best ways to fix this is to first, double check that all the pronouns are properly tagged and rely on copy and pasting the actual filled out versions of the code, or to copy and paste your code into [Clangen Pronoun Tag Tester (cgen-tools.github.io)](https://cgen-tools.github.io/pronoun-tester/), which will show if the thought has an error in the tagging and makes sense given different pronouns
+The best ways to fix this is to first, double check that all the pronouns are properly tagged and rely on copy and pasting the actual filled out versions of the code, or to copy and paste your code into [ClanGen Pronoun Tag Tester (cgen-tools.github.io)](https://cgen-tools.github.io/pronoun-tester/), which will show if the thought has an error in the tagging and makes sense given different pronouns

 ### Verb tags